Lover Alot

 "Lover Alot" is a single by American hard rock band Aerosmith that was released August 22, 2012.
 It is included on Aerosmith's 15th studio album, Music from Another Dimension!.

-The song floated to and premiered on radio stations throughout North America a week before being released as a single.
+The song premiered on radio stations throughout North America a week before being released as a single.

 Along with the album, the song was then officially released on November 6, 2012.
 The song is notable for featuring the Aerosmith songwriting debut of two people: Jesse Sky Kramer (son of Joey Kramer) and Marco Moir (Brad Whitford's guitar technician).

 On January 25, 2013, it was announced that the song would be coming to Rock Band 3 as Downloadable Content along with five other Aerosmith songs as part of the "Aerosmith's Greatest Dimension" pack.
 The pack was released on January 29, 2013.